Wellington-Altus Newsroom

 Like the RRSP, contributions to an FHSA are tax deductible, reducing the contributor’s taxable income.
 An individual:

 Contributions to an FHSA are deductible in the calendar year in which they are made, however contributions can be carried forward and deducted in a future year.
-As well, unused annual contribution room is carried forward and can be used in a subsequent year.
+As well, unused annual contribution room up to a maximum of $8,000 can be carried forward and used in a subsequent year.

 Other key FHSA contribution details: